EMDR Therapy in Dallas

 • Inclusive Environment – We are affirming of all cultures, races, religions, sexual orientations, and gender identities.

 • Flexible Options – We offer in-person sessions in Dallas and online therapy in 40 states.
-We can also accomodate requests for extended sessions (90 minutes) or intensives (half-day, full day, or multi-day).
+We can also accommodate requests for extended sessions (90 minutes) or intensives (half-day, full day, or multi-day).

 At Tella Psychology, we understand the complexities of trauma and healing.
 Our approach is designed to empower you with tools that create lasting change.